 Job seekers ask current employees at an organization or other industry professionals questions about their position.
 By learning directly from others who are employed in the job seeker’s desired field(s), the job seeker can get applicable and directly actionable advice; as well as build valuable relationships.

 For a Single Employer

-The Information Session allows organizations educate potential job seekers or current employees looking to switch departments about the positions that an organization has to offer.
+The Information Session allows organizations to educate potential job seekers or current employees looking to switch departments about the positions that an organization has to offer.
 Attendees browse a variety of department/positions before and during the event.
 Attendees seekers click on the department/position link that they are interested in and video chat with them in real-time.
-Video Chat sessions can be one-one-one sessions, group sessions, or large panel discussions.
+Video Chat sessions can be one-on-one sessions, group sessions, or large panel discussions.
 Recording the video chat sessions is highly encouraged so that those who could not attend can learn still learn about what the organization has to offer.

 For Other Institutions

 The Information Session allows job seekers to talk to industry professionals about their position so that they can determine if that type of position is a good fit for them.
 Job seekers might ask what an average day looks like, what are the pros and cons of the position, and advice for landing a job in that field.

 Job seekers browse a variety of industry professionals before and during the event.
 Job seekers click on the industry professional that they are interested in and video chat with them in real-time.
 Video Chat sessions can be one-on-one sessions, group sessions, or large panel discussions.
 Recording the video chat sessions is highly encouraged so that job seekers who could not attend can watch videos of the different events at their leisure.